dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 Refutable patterns usually occur in a context where match refutation causes execution to skip over the body of code where any variables bound by the pattern are in scope.
-If a pattern match failure occurs in irrefutable context, a runtime exception is thrown. *This can happen when matching against a value of type `dynamic`, or when a list pattern in a variable declaration is matched against a list of a different length.*
+If a pattern match failure occurs in irrefutable context, a runtime error is thrown. *This can happen when matching against a value of type `dynamic`, or when a list pattern in a variable declaration is matched against a list of a different length.*

 To match a pattern `p` against a value `v`: